Legal framework

 Through CPD provided by the geography lead and self-learning, teachers are equipped with the necessary subject knowledge.

-Teachers know their children’s prior learning, and are mindful of their own end points in relation to the expectations contained in subsequent years.
-Please see the school website (www.berkswichceprimary.co.uk) for further overviews of the curriculum.
+Teachers know their children’s prior learning and are mindful of their own end points in relation to the expectations contained in subsequent years.
+Please see the school website (Geography | Berkswich CE Primary School) for further overviews of the curriculum, including the children’s learning journey resource that enables children, parents and carers to understand the progression of units throughout the years.

 Teachers have high expectations of children to use discussion to further learning.
 Children are increasingly expected to give precise explanations, using technical and geographical terminology appropriately.
 Teachers model this practice, using the correct language within all learning.
-Each ‘Breadth of Study’ is started with a Knowledge Organiser where children have access to key vocabulary and concepts in order to understand and readily apply their skills in a purposeful context.
-The promotion of a language rich geography curriculum is essential to the successful acquisition of knowledge and understanding in geography.
+Each ‘Breadth of Study’ is started with a Knowledge Organiser where children have access to key vocabulary and concepts to understand and readily apply their skills in a purposeful context.
+The promotion of a language-rich geography curriculum is essential to the successful acquisition of knowledge and understanding in geography.

 Roles and responsibilities